oulutan/ActorConditionedAttentionMaps/obj_detection/maskrcnn-benchmark/README.md

 # Run actor detector on AVA

 1. You can either use the model weights provided by facebook which is trained on COCO dataset or weights from the following link which I fine-tuned on AVA for actor detection.
-Download in ./maskrcnn-benchmark/AVA_scripts
+Download in `./maskrcnn-benchmark/AVA_scripts`

-2. In AVA_scripts directory run the 03_keyframe_detect_objects.py script while the ACAM_DIR environment variable is set. (cd back to ActorConditionedAttentionMaps and run source set_environment.sh)
+2. In `AVA_scripts` directory run the `03_keyframe_detect_objects.py` script while the `ACAM_DIR` environment variable is set. (cd back to `ActorConditionedAttentionMaps` and run `source set_environment.sh`)

-3. You have to change splits (train, val, test) manually in the first couple lines of the file (03_keyframe_detect_objects.py) to run it on different data splits of AVA.
+3. You have to change splits (train, val, test) manually in the first couple lines of the file (`03_keyframe_detect_objects.py`) to run it on different data splits of AVA.

 # Run actor detector on your own dataset for extracting actors for training ACAM

 1. As we mentioned in the paper for any other datasets, its better to use COCO trained checkpoints compared to AVA tuned.
-Have all of your midframes in a single folder (ln or cp them) and run run_on_folder.py.
+Have all of your midframes in a single folder (ln or cp them) and run `run_on_folder.py`.

 2. This will create object detection results readable by ACAM.

 # Fine tune actor detector on AVA

-1. Set the ACAM_DIR env: cd back to ActorConditionedAttentionMaps and run source set_environment.sh
+1. Set the ACAM_DIR env: cd back to `ActorConditionedAttentionMaps` and run `source set_environment.sh`

-2. Go to ./maskrcnn-benchmark/datasets/ava and run cp_and_rename_midframe.py for train and val (change first lines again for splits)
+2. Go to `./maskrcnn-benchmark/datasets/ava` and run `cp_and_rename_midframe.py` for train and val (change first lines again for splits)

-3. Optional, Run generate_coco_style_anns.py to convert ava to cocostyle.
+3. Optional, Run `generate_coco_style_anns.py` to convert ava to cocostyle.
 This is optional as I am providing the converted anns in this repo.

-4. Go back to ./maskrcnn-benchmark and start training with the following command.
+4. Go back to `./maskrcnn-benchmark` and start training with the following command.

 ```bash
 python tools/train_net.py --config-file AVA_scripts/e2e_faster_rcnn_X_101_32x8d_FPN_1x_ava.yaml